 The database format for the MetroGIS Address Points Dataset is derived primarily from the Content portion of the United States Thoroughfare, Landmark, and Postal Address Data Standard.
 Some additional data elements have been added to satisfy data needs at the local level.

 The MetroGIS Address Points Dataset will consist of a geospatial points (e.g. a point shapefile) with the attribute fields listed below.
 All fields are required to be in the dataset.
 Those listed as optional are not required to be populated.
 All other fields are required to be populated where they apply to the address.
-For example, many addresses do not have occupancy types and thus occupancy type would not apply to those addresses.
+For example, many addresses do not have occupancy types and thus occupancy type is a Conditional element and would not apply to those addresses.
 All records will consist of mixed case where applicable unless specifically stated otherwise within each element description.

 Database Fields